Lyall/ThronebreakerFix/README.md

 This BepInEx plugin for the game Thronebreaker features:
 - Ultrawide support with pillarbox removal.
 - Intro/logos skip.
-- 30 FPS cap removal.
-- Graphical tweaks.

 ## Installation
 - Grab the latest release of ThronebreakerFix from [here.](https://github.com/Lyall/ThronebreakerFix/releases)
-- Extract the contents of the release zip in to the game directory.<br />(e.g. "**Xbox\Thronebreaker\Content**" for Xbox/MS Store).
+- Extract the contents of the release zip in to the game directory.<br />(e.g. "**steamapps\common\Thronebreaker The Witcher Tales**" for Steam).
 - Run the game once to generate a config file located at **<GameDirectory>\BepInEx\config\ThronebreakerFix.cfg**
-- The first launch may take a little while as BepInEx does it's magic.
+- The first launch may take a little while as BepInEx does its magic.

 ## Configuration
 - See the generated config file to adjust various aspects of the plugin.